Hen Parties: Top Essentials For Planning An Unforgettable Hen Party

 Are there any Hen Parties they went to that they didn’t enjoy?
 What were they, and why?
 Probably best to steer clear of those.

-Top Tip: Remember who this event is for, you may want to try and please everyone (even the bride's mum) but this simply won’t happen.
+Remember who this event is for, you may want to try and please everyone (even the bride's mum) but this simply won’t happen.
 The worst thing you could do is to organise an arts and crafts afternoon for everyone to join, when the bride simply wants bottomless bubbles surrounded by her friends.

 The next thing you need to figure out is cost!

 So, your top ideas consist of scuba diving in Marbella and skiing in the French Alps… but hold on a minute, is this really a realistic budget for everyone?
 It’s crucial to find out how much everyone is willing to spend, it may mean searching Airbnb for a UK hen getaway instead - just as fun, maybe with a spa, but won’t break the bank.
-Again, it may mean sacrificing one of the activities on your list, or maybe choosing a slightly more affordable restaurant or bar - make sure you know what you've got to work with.
+Again, it may mean sacrificing one of the activities on your list, or maybe choosing a slightly more affordable restaurant or bar - make sure you know how much you've got to work with.